-/fixwater <radius></radius> /fixlava <radius></radius>
+/fixwater <radius> /fixlava <radius>

 This command will replace "flowing" versions of lava and water with "stationary" ones within the radius.
 This was useful for fixing water features that had been partially removed with buckets or blocks broken.
 Note that since Mojang changed water mechanics relatively recently, fixwater is much less useful than before.